iluwatar/java-design-patterns/retry/README.md

 ## When to Use the Retry Pattern in Java

+Applying the Retry pattern is particularly effective

-* Use when operations can fail transiently, such as network calls, database connections, or external service integrations.
+* When operations can fail transiently, such as network calls, database connections, or external service integrations.
-* Ideal for scenarios where the likelihood of transient failure is high but the cost of retries is low.
+* In scenarios where the likelihood of transient failure is high but the cost of retries is low.

 ## Known Uses